 The student must consult a faculty member who is willing to serve as an instructor.
-A Request to Register form must be signed by the instructor, student and chairperson.
+An Independent Study form must be signed by the instructor, student and chairperson.

 Registration

 The student must submit the signed request form at registration so the course can be put on a roster.